ludwig-ai/ludwig-docs/docs/configuration/features/category_features.md

 measure.
 It computes accuracy but considering as a match if the true category appears in the first `k` predicted categories ranked by decoder's confidence.

+Decoder type and decoder parameters can also be defined once and applied to all category output features using the [Type-Global Decoder](../defaults.md#type-global-decoder) section.

 These are the `loss` parameters

 - `confidence_penalty` (default `0`): penalizes overconfident predictions (low entropy) by adding an additional term